 I used a cast iron skillet to bake the cake.
 It made it easy to melt the cardamom honey glaze on the stove top and then to just slide it in the oven.
-The whole thing was pretty satisfying.
-A lovely cake that was moist, delicious, and lightly spiced.Print
+The whole thing is pretty satisfying.
+A lovely upside down pear cake that is moist, delicious, and lightly spiced.Print

 Upside Down Pear Cake with cardamom honey glaze (grain free)

 - 2 and 1/2 cups almond flour (like this)

 - 1/2 tsp powdered ginger (like this)

 - 1/4 tsp celtic sea salt (I use this one)

 - 3/4 cup full fat coconut milk (where to buy BPA and additive free coconut milk)

 - 6 TBS coconut oil, melted (like this)

 - 3 eggs, beaten (preferably from pastured chickens)